alexpaul/Swift-Concurrency/actors.md

 import UIKit

 class Store {
-    // asuming both those functions are on background threads with
+    // the code here will be asuming both those functions are running on background threads with
     // potential race conditions occuring

-    // to the rescue is the `actor` type, it will ensure all work being done on its
-    // methods a on the same task
     func purchase() {
         print("making a purchase....")
     }